 I am seriously so excited to have tried using aquafaba to make vegan egg whites, that I cannot wait to try making vegan mayo next!
 But for now back to this cake.

-This vegan almond cake recipe couldn’t be easier.
+This vegan gluten free almond cake recipe couldn’t be easier.
 You only need five ingredients – blanched almond flour (I used Bob’s Red Mill), reserved chickpea liquid, fresh cranberries, baking soda and maple syrup (and a dash of salt).

 The almond flour, baking soda and salt are combined in one bowl.
 Then the maple syrup is added and lightly beaten until combined.

-The most time consuming part of this vegan almond cake recipe is to beat the aquafaba until stiff peaks form.
+The most time consuming part of this vegan gluten free almond cake recipe is to beat the aquafaba until stiff peaks form.
 Then you fold that in gently into the other bowl and add in the cranberries.

 Baking doesn’t get much simpler than this!